vtex/faststore-docs/docs/tutorials/how-to-override-section-components.md

 In summary, you want to override the native component when it doesn't offer the functionality you need or when it is layed out much different from what you desire.
 By doing that, you'll be losing on the performance updates and bug fixes provided by VTEX for that component.
 For more in-depth information regarding best practices when overriding components, check the link [here](tbd-link).

 For most common use cases, there's probably a prop that can be used to customize the behavior of the native component.
-By passing an additional prop, you get the behavior you originally wanted and don't miss out on updates and bug fixes released by VTEX.
-You can see the list of available props for each component [here](/tbd-link).
+You can also customize the theme of your store to tailor the look and feel of the native sections to your needs.
+By passing an additional prop and using our themification tools, you get the behavior you originally wanted and don't miss out on updates and bug fixes released by VTEX.
+You can see the list of available props for each component [here](https://evergreen.faststore.dev/components).

 2. (Optional) Override the component